 On Preorder Now!

-25% off until release! (normally preorder is 20% but we are offering our other titles for 20% off due to COVID19, so the preorder titles are more on sale than usual!
+25% off until release! (normally preorder is 20% but we are offering our other titles for 20% off through Aug 1, so the preorder titles are more on sale than usual!
 Take advantage of the savings if you are able!).
 Books will ship on or just before summer release - which we are in the process of scheduling!
 Thank you for preordering!
 It helps small presses so much when you do!!!

 About Jennifer Jackson Berry